 If you’re eating now, finish your meal before reading on!
 All done?
 Okay let’s go.

-So no one likes to talk about toilet trends but you should always check out what’s coming out your ‘other’ end.
+So no one likes to talk about toilet trends but actually you should always check out what’s coming out the ‘other’ end.
 The Bristol Stool Scale is used by GP’s and nutritionists to help investigate digestive disorders.
 Take a look:

 Nice eh?!
-Types 1 and 2 indicate you are suffering from constipation.
+Types 1 and 2 tend to indicate you are suffering from constipation and sluggish bowel movements.
 Type 3 and 4 are the “ideal stools” especially type 4 and should be a relatively easy experience 🙂 Type 5–7 are tending towards diarrhoea.

 If you really want to get pro-active you can test your gut transit time by eating sweetcorn or beetroot.
-Each time you visit the loo for a number two check when they reappear.
-Beetroot will make your plops a lovely shade of pink and the corn will be visible (hopefully without too much investigation!)
+Each time you visit the toilet to drop the kids off at the pool have a quick check for a corn kernels or a pink poop.

 The average normal transit time ranges from 14 to 24 hours after the ingestion of the food marker.
 It should take place within 36 to 48 hours.
-If the transit time takes longer than 72 hours, it is an indication of slowed bowel function, follow our step by step guide and eating etiquette below.
+If the transit time takes longer than 72 hours, it’s an indication of sluggish bowel function.

-**Check products labelled GF as they may contain milk proteins and other additives or preservatives that aggravate the gut***
+**Check products labelled “Gluten Free” as they may contain milk proteins and other additives or preservatives that aggravate the gut***